 Scripture Reading: Job 3-4 ...

-Have you ever longed for a word from someone, only to have a friend come and speak to you and then wish they would just ... be quiet?!
+Have you ever longed for a word of comfort or encouragement from someone ... anyone, only to have a friend or someone else come and speak to you and then wish they would just ... be quiet?!
 That must be how Job felt when his three friends, Eliphaz, Bildad and Zophar came to visit him.
-Job had just weathered what was perhaps the worst string of bad luck any man has ever faced in such a rapid-fire sequence.
+Job had just weathered what was perhaps the worst string of “bad luck” any man has ever faced in such a rapid-fire sequence.
 He had just lost his ten children and the bulk of his multitude of possessions.
 Then he was struck with painful sores from head to toe and his wife had told him that he should just "curse God and die!"
 (2:10).
 Can someone give a good word to Job?

-The result was that Job cries out foolishly from the hole they have just ushered him into.
-They have spent seven days declaring, "Woe is Job!"
+The result of his friends’ weeping and silence for seven days was like digging a hole and throwing Job in it.
+“Woe is Job!”
 So Job simply joins in their grieving, saying, "Woe is ME!"
 Here are three words that should never be spoken by a believer.
-The entire third chapter is an extended whining session allowed to go much too far.
+The entire third chapter is an extended whining session allowed to go on for much too long.
 Job declares that it would have been better if he had never been born, or if he had been stillborn.
 Then at least he would have peace.

 Eliphaz declares that he has never seen the righteous suffer like Job is suffering.
 Rather, it is the evil who perish.
 In chapter 4, verses 12-17, it seems as though Eliphaz is claiming to have heard a word from a spirit: "Can a mortal be more righteous than God?
 Can a man be more pure than his Maker?"
 (4:17).
 And he then goes on to virtually accuse Job of sin and weakness.
 If God has no trust in his servants and charges his angels with error, "how much more those who live in houses of clay (Job), whose foundations are in the dust, who are crushed more readily than a moth?"
 (4:18-19).
 And in verses 20-21 he predicts such men will perish and die without wisdom.